Edit this page on GitHub

 Erased Definitions

-erased is a modifier that expresses that some definition or expression is erased by the compiler instead of being represented in the compiled output.
+erased is a modifier that expresses that some value or parameter is erased by the compiler instead of being represented in the compiled output.
 It is not yet part of the Scala language standard.
 To enable erased, turn on the language feature experimental.erasedDefinitions.
 This can be done with a language import

 import scala.language.experimental.erasedDefinitions